-- Bring his / her knees up to touch his/her chest.
+- Bring their knees up to touch their chest.

 - Cuddle and comfort your child.

-- For an older child, lie him/her on their side and bring knees up to the chest.
+- For an older child, lie them on their side and bring knees up to the chest.

 If spells continues for longer than five minutes, call 999 for an ambulance and take your child to your nearest local hospital.